keithjgrant/keithjgrant.com/content/posts/2019/01/preparing-your-site-for-posting-notes.md

 ```

 My site is run by [Hugo](https://gohugo.io/).
-Adjust this as necessary for Jekyll or 11ty.
+Adjust this as necessary for Jekyll or Eleventy.
 Or to suit your own desires, really.

 I prefer my long-form posts to look different than my notes and replies,